shree-hb/crudify/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add to the application's Gemfile below line:

-    $ bundle add crudify
+    $ gem 'crudify'

 If bundler is not being used to manage dependencies, install the gem by executing: